 6. The Perfect Pair

 Riddle: We are two sisters; one is dark, and the other is fair.
-In the twin towers dwelling, we make quite a pair.
+In two glass houses dwelling, we make quite a pair.
 One from land and one from sea, tell us truly, who are we?

 7. The Letter Trick

-Riddle: You’ll find me once in a minute, twice in a moment, but not even once in a whole century.
-What could I be?
+Riddle: You’ll find me once in a minute, twice in a moment, but not even once in a century.
+What am I?

 8. The Great Illusion